 9. From the tool box choose the "Click" tool.
 The navigate command lets you go to another page or click through any link that opens a new page.

 10. You also have to tell ParseHub which template to use on the new page with results opens up.
 In this case the page listing all of the results will look different than the homepage with the search box.
 You have to create a new template.

-11. In the "template name" text box type in a name such as "results" and click "Create New Template".
+11. The pop up will ask you whether it is a "next page" button.
+Click "No" and in the "template name" text box type in a name such as "results" and click "Create New Template".
 ParseHub will automatically open the new template and also navigate to the product details page behind the link.

 12. On the new template you can go ahead and select and extract any of the results that you want to scrape.